EGO4D/docs/docs/data/videos.md

 # Videos

-Videos are sourced from a variety of devices in a variety of scenarios.

-Each video is composed of multiple video files (termed "video component") that are associated to one larger parent video.
-For example, a 30minute recording is commonly split up into three 10minute chunks.
+Videos are sourced from a variety of devices, locations and participants across a wide range of scenarios.
+The original source videos (**video components**) that were captured by university participants were composed into standardized, full length videos (**canonical videos**, the primary videos in the dataset).
+Shorter clips of the longer videos were then annotated to generate the dataset annotations, and finally shorter **canonical clips** were formed from the videos and exported with the dataset.

-Video data is available in three forms.
+Accordingly, video data is available in three forms for the dataset.
 Each form can be identified with a unique identifier string (uuid4):
-1. **Canonical videos** (derived from the video components)
+1. **Canonical videos** - Derived from the video components
-2. **Canonical Clips**
-   - Clips associated to specific [annotation](annotations.md) data.
-   - These clips are derived from the canonical videos
+2. **Canonical Clips** - Clips associated to specific [annotation](annotations.md) data and derived from the canonical videos.
-3. Video Components
+3. Video Components - The raw components used to construct the videos and primary provided as an ancillarly export for thoroughness.

-The canonical videos or the canonical clips are the **reccomended** way to use the dataset.
+The canonical videos or the canonical clips are the **recomended** way to use the dataset.

 ## Background